 This post appears courtesy of the Ferenstein Wire, a syndicated news service.
 Publishing partners may edit posts.
 For inquiries, please email author and publisher Gregory Ferenstein.

-Many commercial drones, including those purchased over the holidays, must now be registered.
+Many commercial drones (see our review of the best drones), including those purchased over the holidays, must now be registered.
 According to the Federal Aviation Administration, starting February 19, all drones weighing between 0.55 to 50 pounds must be registered with their owners’ names and addresses in a national database.
 Violators can face civil penalties of up to $27,500 and three years in jail.

 Though people won’t be able to look up users by name, they will be able to identify names and addresses from the drone’s ID.
 The New York Times reports that disclosures are “meant to nudge users to be more responsible.”